Thai floods to slash growth, crisis not over for Bangkok

 Officials had sent conflicting signals about the danger to the Nava Nakorn industrial estate north of Bangkok, which has 270 plants and about 270,000 workers, until the government told firms to halt operations on Monday as floodwater breached its walls.

-Hiroshi Minami, head of the local unit of Japanese chip maker Rohm Co Ltd 6963.OS, said the government did not appear to have learnt from experience at other industrial estates.
+Hiroshi Minami, head of the local unit of Japanese chip maker Rohm Co Ltd, said the government did not appear to have learnt from experience at other industrial estates.

 "We needed early warning," he told Reuters Television on Tuesday, adding Rohm customers around the world would suffer.